coderwine/recipe-book-server/README.md

 | | DELETE | /remove/:id | true | Completed |
 | | PATCH | /update/:id | true | Completed |

+**Notes:**
+- PUT: route requires the ID of the ingredient to be passed through the body
 ---

 ## Ingredients